 However, I was never reliant on my network ONLY to grow my consulting business.
 Building relationships was never my ultimate goal but rather the result of my expertise, my visibility and reputation on the market.

-By heavily skewing your growth efforts towards relationship-building, you place numerous limitations on your consulting business growth.
+Consultancies that heavily skew their business development efforts towards relationship-building place numerous limitations on their business growth.

 Figure 1: The consulting growth quadrant.
-Too much focus on Relationships only is risky!
+Too much focus on Relationships is risky!

 Activating a network is not easy.
-Sure, you’ve been keeping your contacts warm, commenting on their LinkedIn posts, engaging with them on- and offline, but when it comes to actually getting your network to 'deliver', problems begin.
+Sure, consulting leaders can try to keep their contacts warm, comment on their LinkedIn posts, engaging with them on- and offline, but when it comes to actually getting the business network to 'deliver', problems begin.

 Turns out that there is a budgetary issue with one, a lack of expertise fit with another, a timing problem with the third one.
-You get the idea.
+And on and on it goes.

 The 'call to arms' is weak, unpredictable, inconsistent and not scalable.